 A trip to Paris with your special someone is a romantic rite of passage.
 Everyone comes here en couple at some point, probably multiple times – so the pressure’s on to find some seriously magical things to do while you’re here.
-If you’re keen to avoid the clichéd tourist traps, we’ve hand-picked a range of the less obvious, more under-the-radar date spots across the city.
+If you’re keen to avoid the clichéd tourist traps, we’ve hand-picked a range of the less obvious, more under-the-radar date spots and other romantic things to do in Paris.
 From a gentle stroll through one of the French capital’s prettiest parks to cocktails à deux at one of many world-class bars, there’s something to impress any date here.
-These are the most romantic things to do in Paris according to us.

 RECOMMENDED: Full guide to the best things to do in Paris